 But it doesn’t seem like waterfall will be going away anytime soon.
 Instead we may see a gradual fade out, or at least some sort of hybrid model between the two methods.

 Essentially, the panel focused on one thing; ad tech, like always, is changing and we have to change with it or get left behind.

 But what questions should publishers ask when it comes to choosing a solution?
 The emphasis is on transparency in the marketplace; know what you’re bidding on.
 Understand who is the right provider for your company.
 At the end of the day, according to Brian Kealer, Director of Ad Monetization at GLU, “publishers will follow the money.”

-Both sides, whether you are a publisher or an advertiser, need to feel confident that your app is being filled with relevant ads and they are being shown where they will have the best chance of being clicked.
+Whether you are a publisher or an advertiser, you need to feel confident that your app is being filled with relevant ads and they are being shown where they will have the best chance of being clicked.

 Header Bidding solutions should also offer you information on real time bids, historic bidding and a DSP (demand side platform) marketplace.

-In the end, we need to take what happened on desktop and expect it to happen on mobile, because it should.
+In the end, we need to take what happened on desktop and expect it to happen on mobile.
 Talk about a strong ending, thanks guys!

-So, who are some of the companies that offer Header Bidding?
+So, who are some of the companies that offer a Header Bidding Solution?

 AdMob: Google is sticking with the term “open bidding” for their solution through AdMob.
 Their goal is to have publishers increase revenue by using less SDKs, simplifying billing and payments, and pulling in real-time CPMs.
 Publishers like Ilyon are already using the solution.